Rlag1998/QML_Generalization/README.md

 space.
 This results in a simple linear decision boundary in Hilbert space which represents a complex decision boundary in the original feature space.

+By using this code, the effects of varying the number of input parameters through different datasets and dimensional reduction methods can be explored.
+Precision, recall and F1 scores are used alongside training cost & test cost to assess how well each trained model generalizes for test data.
 More details on this topic can be found in the research paper, [Generalization Performance of Quantum Metric Learning Classifiers](https://doi.org/10.3390/biom12111576).

 ======================================================